kibagateaux/Djinnii/README.md

   Review each event and alter stats table, etc
   Educate user on their activity lifecycles

+Incorporate food buying into app with amazon mobile pay.
+If we see they are not buying the right foods suggest foods directly

 App Features
   $ Scrollable multiple days